DELOS IS AN INDEPENDANT ARBITRATION INSTITUTION THAT PROVIDES AN INNOVATIVE APPROACH TO COMMERCIAL DISPUTE RESOLUTION

 Thomas GRANIER is a co-founder of Delos and member of its Arbitration Consultative Committee, and Counsel at ASAFO & Co.
 Mr Granier acts as counsel and arbitrator in a wide array of disputes relating in particular to new technologies, IT, energy, M&A, joint-ventures, construction and distribution.
 Mr Granier has acted in a number of commercial and investment arbitrations, both ad hoc and under the rules of leading institutions, including the HKIAC, the ICC, the LCIA, and ICSID.
 Prior to joining ASAFO &Co., Mr Granier was an attorney at McDermott Will & Emery, and previously served as counsel for the Africa, Middle-East and Europe Team at the ICC International Court of Arbitration in Paris, after having acted as deputy counsel for the Germany, Switzerland, and Austria Team.
 At the ICC, Mr Granier supervised more than 300 arbitrations and reviewed a number of arbitration awards.
 Mr Granier holds degrees from the Université Paris I – Panthéon-Sorbonne (Master 2), the Ludwig-Maximilians Universität in Munich (LL.M.) and the Université Paris II – Panthéon-Assas (Maîtrise).
 Mr Granier is listed among the Future Leaders of Arbitration by Who's Who Legal.
 Follow on LinkedIn.

 Florian GRISEL is a co-Founder of Delos and a member of the Delos Arbitration Consultative Committee.
-He is also a Research Fellow at the Centre national de la recherche scientifique (Paris, France) and a Reader in Transnational Law at King's College London.
+He is also an Associate Professor at the University of Oxford.
 A national of France, Florian has gained extensive experience in international business law in the last ten years, focusing on commercial and investment arbitration both as an academic and as a practitioner.
 He is an attorney at the New York Bar and the Paris Bar, and holds degrees from Sciences po Paris (M.A.), Columbia University (M.P.A.), Yale Law School (LL.M.) and the Sorbonne (LL.M., Ph.D).
 He has practiced international arbitration in leading law firms based in Geneva (Levy Kaufmann-Kohler) and Paris (Dechert LLP), and has worked for the World Bank (International Centre for Settlement of Investment Disputes) in Washington, DC.
 In these different capacities, he has been involved in arbitration cases arising in various industries (oil & gas, military procurement, telecommunications, luxury, construction, mining, etc...) and many jurisdictions all over the world (Europe, Americas, Asia, Middle East, Africa).
 He has authored two books (L'arbitrage international ou le droit contre l'ordre juridique (LGDJ), The Evolution of International Arbitration (Oxford University Press)) and many articles on international business law.
 He is listed among the Future Leaders of Arbitration by Who's Who Legal and also sits as a board member of a major robotics fund.

 Alejandra LAPUNZINA VERONELLI is Deputy Editor of the Delos Guide to Arbitration Places (GAP).
 Alejandra is an in-house counsel formerly associate at an international arbitration boutique in Paris.
 Her practice includes both international commercial and international investment arbitration in English, Spanish and French.
 She has trained at leading law firms and boutiques in Paris and Buenos Aires and worked as a teaching assistant in International Economic Law at Paris 1 Panthéon-Sorbonne.
 She holds a Masters’ degree in Global Business Law and Governance from the University of Paris 1 Panthéon-Sorbonne, Columbia Law School and the Ecole de Droit de Sciences Po, and is admitted to the Paris Bar.
 Follow on LinkedIn.